Oak Park Attorney

 Personal Injury, Workers’ Compensation & SSD Claims in Oakland County

 Were you injured in an accident?
 Did you suffer a work-related injury or illness that left you temporarily or permanently disabled?
-Are you facing a difficult family or criminal law matter?
 No matter how complex your case may be or how uncertain the future, Bahrie Law can help.

-Since 1979, our firm has been representing clients throughout Michigan in all types of personal injury, workers’ compensation, Social Security disability, family law, and criminal defense cases.
+Since 1979, our firm has been representing clients throughout Michigan in all types of personal injury, workers’ compensation and Social Security disability cases.
 We dedicate a significant portion of our practice to helping injured and disabled individuals get back on their feet and fight for the maximum recoveries they deserve.
 If you need help with your claim, please do not hesitate to reach out to our Oak Park personal injury lawyers for a free consultation.
-From our office in Livonia, we serve clients throughout Oakland County and the surrounding areas.
+From our office in Detroit, we serve clients throughout Oakland County and the surrounding areas.

 When Can You File a Personal Injury Claim in Michigan?

 Generally speaking, you are entitled to file a personal injury lawsuit when another person or party causes you harm.

 More specifically, you must prove each of the following elements to have grounds for a personal injury claim in Michigan:

 - The other party (the “defendant”) had a legal responsibility to act reasonably/lawfully (known as a “duty of care”)

 - The defendant failed to act reasonably/lawfully or was negligent (known as “breaching the duty of care”)